 Cons:

-- ratio of omega 6 to omega 3 is unbalanced with a higher level of omega 6 (if produced with cream from grain-fed cows)
+- The ratio of omega 6 to omega 3 is unbalanced, with a higher level of omega 6 (if produced with cream from grain-fed cows)

-- use of antibiotics and hormones unknown unless you know the farmer
+- The use of antibiotics and hormones is unknown unless you know the farmer

 Pros:

-- only source of conjugated linoleic acid (CLA)
+- The only source of conjugated linoleic acid (CLA)

-- ratio of omega 6 to omega 3 is equal, 1 to 1
+- The ratio of omega 6 to omega 3 is equal, 1 to 1

 Cons:

-Essentially we have to make the best decision we can when it comes to butter, weighing all of the options available.
-We have to look beyond the label and consider the true source of the food.
-It doesn’t matter if our butter is conventional, organic, cultured or raw – toxins will be an issue if the cow eats grain.
+Essentially, we have to make the best decision we can when it comes to butter, weighing all of the options available, and going beyond just checking the calories in butter.
+We have to look beyond the butter nutrition facts and consider the true source of the food.

-When you’re looking to buy the best butter you can, remember than butter is always better than vegetable oil, and some butter is better than no butter.
+When you’re looking to buy the best quality butter you can, remember that butter is always better than vegetable oil, and some butter is better than no butter.

 In my opinion, grass-fed butter is the best.

 Any leftover money in my grocery budget gets invested in grass-fed butter.
-If you’re not ready to double (or triple) your investment into butter, here are some baby steps to help you out.
+If you’re not ready to double (or triple) your investment in butter, here are some baby steps to help you out.

-- If grass-fed butter is not in the budget, aim to buy one pound each month and use that butter strictly during raw consumption (i.e. toast or dinner rolls).
+- Switch one pound to grass-fed butter.
+If grass-fed butter is not in the budget, aim to buy one pound each month and use that butter strictly during raw consumption (i.e., toast or dinner rolls).
 Continue to use conventional butter for all your other butter needs.

-- Once your family is eating grass-fed butter for all raw consumption needs on a regular basis, switch your conventional butter (what you’ve been using for everything else) to organic butter.
+- Start to switch from conventional butter to organic butter.
+Once your family is eating grass-fed butter for all raw consumption needs on a regular basis, switch your conventional butter (what you’ve been using for everything else) to organic butter.
 Start with one pound the first month, slowly integrating the change into your budget over time.
+How long this takes will depend on how many pounds of butter you use in a month.

-- The next step would be to exclusively buy grass-fed butter.
-Depending on how much grass-fed butter costs in your area, and how much your family consumes, this may take several months to accomplish.
-Consider this a long-term goal, stocking on what you can, when you can.
+- Exclusively buy grass-fed butter.
+Depending on how much grass-fed butter costs in your area and how much your family consumes, this may take several months to accomplish.
+Consider this a long-term goal, stocking up on what you can, when you can.

-- For those who enjoy a good challenge, try to locate a local farmer who sells cream from pastured cows.
+- Extra challenge: Make raw butter from cream from local pastured cows.
+For those who enjoy a good challenge, try to locate a local farmer who sells cream from pastured cows.
 Make your own raw butter from this cream and use this for raw consumption.

 In order to get the maximum amount of nutrients from your butter, you need to source good butter.
 Good butter comes from grass-fed, pastured cows.
-If it’s also organic and cultured you’re doing even better.
-If it’s also fresh from local farm you’ve scored the best butter around!
+If it’s also organic and cultured, you’re doing even better.
+If it’s also fresh from a local farm, you’ve scored the best butter around!

-Quality butter brands that I’ve seen in my local stores like Costco and Kroger include Kerrygold and Organic Valley.
-(I even saw Kerrygold at Aldi once for an incredible price!)
+Quality butter brands that I’ve seen in my local stores, like Costco and Kroger, include Kerrygold and Organic Valley.
+(Aldi also sometimes stocks Kerrygold for an incredible price!)

 To really get the best butter possible, you can make your own butter from raw cream.
 This process is a little more involved and can still be expensive.
 You can decide for yourself if it’s worth the time to make your own butter.